 Grata Italian Eatery, located just off the Town Green in Windsor, serves Italian-style comfort food in a casual, inviting setting.
 Locals’ favorite dishes include Grata’s prosciutto bruschetta, ziti in pork sugo, and a ‘Grata burrata’ plate.
 The restaurant’s ‘Grata Family Meal’ take-out offering (which serves 4-6) has also been a big hit.

-Food at Folktable, Courtesy of Folktable
+Food at Folktable, Photo courtesy of Folktable

 Folktable, the newest addition to the Sonoma’s Best Hospitality Group’s local business and restaurant empire, only officially opened last month, but has been hosting pop-ups in the Cornerstone Sonoma Sunset Test Kitchen for the past few months while waiting to open.
 The restaurant is headed by Executive Chef Casey Thompson, best known for her appearance on the third season of Top Chef where she earned the title of ‘Fan Favorite.’
 Folktable’s inaugural menu features take-out friendly comfort food dishes with a gourmet twist, like Black Truffle Chicken Handpies, Beef Tartare on Hashbrowns, and Hot-Pepper Honey Fried Chicken.